 How much does it cost to hire you to photograph our wedding?

 A couple’s investment varies based on their coverage needs and whether they desire a second photographer or products like wedding albums or canvases.
 That said, I know how annoying it is to visit a wedding vendor's website and have no idea where they stand, even ballpark.
-I start at $2,600, and the majority of couples invest between $3,000 and $3,500 on their wedding photography.
+For wedding photography, I start at $3,150, and the majority of couples invest around $4000.
+All my packages include unlimated personal usage rights (so you can print or post as much as you please).
 For elopements or intimate weddings, daytime City Hall weddings, and mid-week weddings, I’m happy to provide a custom quote to best suit your needs.

 Do you carry insurance?

 Yes, absolutely!
 I am insured with Hill & Usher’s Package Choice plan, one of the best plans out there for professional photographers.
 Has you venue asked you to provide proof of insurance for the vendors you hire?
 They're always very pleased with my plan's coverage amounts.